HotelSierraWhiskey/RepLang/README.md

 ## What is this?

 The Replang Compiler is the first and only implementation of the humble Rep programming language.
-All of its components are written in C

 ***

 ## How does it work?

-To compile the compiler source code use the makefile provided.
+To compile the replang source code use the makefile provided.
 The command

 ```make compile```